gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 - We can't use RUN command here as RUN command is executed inside the container
 - We must use COPY command in this case
+- It creates the destination folder if it does not exist

 ```
 COPY requirements.txt ./